numfocus/DISC-committee/committee/public-meeting-minutes/2022-07-28-monthly-meeting.md

 | 📝 - Secretary | Mark Mikofski |
 | ✅ - Minutes approval date | August 25, 2022  |

-A regular meeting of the DISC Committee was held over Group Conference Call via phone and Internet Relay Chat/Slack beginning at 2:00 UTC, on March 22, 2022.
-Tania Allard took notes/minutes.
+A regular meeting of the DISC Committee was held over Zoom/Slack beginning at 18:00 UTC, on July 28, 2022.
+Mark Mikofski took notes/minutes.

 All votes are reported in the form **Y-N-A** (*in favor-Y‚opposed-N‚abstentions-A*; e.g. "5-1-2" means "5 in favour, 1 opposed, and 2 abstentions").